Office of Student Conduct

 A student may file a complaint with the University Police Department or the Office of Student Conduct.
 The University’s Student Conduct procedures include a process established specifically to address allegations of sexual misconduct and ensure that the members of the committee hearing the case will be specially trained in adjudicating cases of sexual misconduct.

 A student who has been found to have violated this policy may be subject to sanctions including, but not limited to, reprimand/warning, disciplinary probation, suspension, and expulsion.
 A student may also be barred from certain University facilities or activities, or required to attend educational programming.
-Sanctions are imposed by the Office of Student Conduct in accord with University procedures.
+Sanctions are imposed by the Office of Student Conduct in accordance with University procedures.

 If a student believes he or she has been a victim of sexual misconduct by another student of the University, s/he is advised to contact: